-Pole Reversal evidence is clearly shown in NOAA’s new data from the National Geophysical Data Center, named “EMAG2” Earth Magnetic Anomaly Grid (2-arc-minute resolution).
+Pole Reversal evidence is clearly shown in NOAA’s new data (2012) from the National Geophysical Data Center.
+It’s named “EMAG2” Earth Magnetic Anomaly Grid (2-arc-minute resolution).

-New crust forms about 1 inch per year in many places, and during this process and as magnetic minerals cool below 1,100 degrees F, they develop a magnetic field and direction the same as the the strong core field beneath.
-This is ‘pretty cool’ because we can then ‘see’ the various fields and their magnetic ‘directions’ by way of data-mapping the magnetic fields of the surface crust and upper mantle.
+New crust forms about 1 inch per year in many places.
+During this process, and as magnetic minerals cool below 1,100 degrees F, they develop a magnetic field.
+This magnetic field alignment (orientation) is the same as the the strong core field beneath.

 Here’s how to interpret the colors on the map…